-History of the whiskey sour
+A Little History of the Whiskey Sour

-What makes a drink a sour?
+What Makes a Drink a Sour?

-A sour cocktail is technically one that is made with fresh citrus juice.
-In this case, we’re using lemon juice.
-They typically have a base liquor, fresh citrus and a sweetener.
-Occasionally egg white is added to a sour drink to smooth it out and add that foaminess.
-You will also sometimes see a small splash of club soda or bit of champagne added to lighten a sour cocktail.
-Variations of sour cocktails can include muddled herbs or fruit or infusions for flavor.
-Common sour drinks are:
+A sour cocktail is made with fresh citrus juice, though you will see pre-made mixes out there.
+In this case, we’re using fresh lemon juice.
+Sours typically have a base liquor, fresh citrus and a sweetener.
+Occasionally egg white is added to a sour drink to smooth it out and add that foaminess (often called the “Boston sour”).

 There’s just four simple, fresh ingredients between you and the best whiskey sour recipe you’ve ever tried.
 Here’s what you need:

-- Fresh lemon juice, which will taste much better than store bought sour mixes.
+- Fresh lemon juice (which will taste much better than store-bought sour mixes).

 - An egg white.
 The egg white is what gives this cocktail that foamy texture that is so dreamy.

 Why is There Egg White in a Whiskey Sour?

 The egg white shaken up with all of the other ingredients gives the whiskey sour the foamy texture.
 Adding an egg white is optional, and there is definitely debate among bartenders, but I definitely recommend it.
 There’s little reason to worry about using raw egg white, but pasteurized eggs are available if you prefer to be extra careful.

 Alternatively, if you’re vegan and have a love for frothy cocktails, you can substitute aquafaba (aka chickpea water) instead of the egg white.
 Aquafaba is a pretty amazing all-around egg-white substitute.
 3/4 ounce of aquafaba will equal 1 egg white.